 When we're decorating a room, there are so many elements to consider.
-And while the bigger pieces of the puzzle—things like furniture, rugs, and paint—might take up the majority of our attention, it's really the small accents that make a space feel lived in and complete.
-So though it might not always be at the top of the list, lighting is one of the most important elements of any room.
+And while the bigger pieces of the puzzle—things like furniture, rugs, and paint—might take up the majority of our attention, it's the small accents that make a space feel lived in and complete.
+So though it might not always be at the top of the list, lighting is one of the most essential elements of any room.
 And with so many new decorating styles, there's no shortage of options for fitting your lighting into your decor.
 Make sure your room is lit appropriately by following these lighting do's and don'ts.

 - Do take special care when planning bathroom lighting.
 There are important considerations that apply in the bathroom that don't apply elsewhere in the home.

 - DO use a mix of task, ambient and accent lighting in every room.

 - Do use a combination of table lamps, floor lamps, sconces, and overhead fixtures.
 You don't need to have them all in every room, but there should be at least two.